Here's My New Two-Step Wordle Strategy That Keeps Me Winning

 It gives me a satisfying lift just before I go to sleep, and it's especially fun since I developed a new, two-step strategy that really seems to work for me.
-My win streak is at 30 now, and maybe that's nothing to you, but it's a personal best for me.
-I thought I'd talk you through it in case you're looking for a new way to tackle the game.
+My win streak is at 32 now, and maybe that's nothing to you, but it's a personal best for me.
+I thought I'd talk you through my strategy in case you're looking for a new way to tackle the game.

 If you're reading this, Wordle needs no explanation to you.
 The puzzle was invented by Josh Wardle (Wardle -- Wordle, get it?) and bought for big bucks by The New York Times back in January.
 The online game gives you six chances to guess a randomly selected five-letter word, and if you get correct letters, they show up in different colors, depending on if they're in the right spot in the word or not.
 It's addictive and fun.

-I stuck to the same starter words for a long time, and they would usually work for me.
-I was a long-time user of "ADIEU" to get in a ton of vowels, and I would often move on to "STORY," to get the two other vowels (sometimes Y!) and some other major consonants going.
+I stuck to the same starter words for a long time, and they'd usually work for me.
+I was a longtime user of "ADIEU" to get in a ton of vowels, and I would often move on to "STORY," to get the two other vowels (sometimes Y!) and some other major consonants going.
 And that strategy is still a solid one.
 I may go back to it if I feel I'm in a rut.

 Hop on the 'TRAIN'